click on photo to go back...

 (2) "Soul-mate": Leona

-Born as Richard Charles Potter Coogan in Short Hills, New Jersey, to William Gordon Coogan and Dorothea Havemeyer Potter.
-William was a former vice chairman of the National Democratic Finance Committee and was a close friend of President Franklin D. Roosevelt, whom he urged to run for Governor of New York in 1928.
+Born on April 4.
+1914 as Richard Charles Potter Coogan in Short Hills, New Jersey, to William Gordon Coogan and Dorothea Havemeyer Potter.
+His father William was a former vice chairman of the National Democratic Finance Committee and was a close friend of President Franklin D. Roosevelt, whom he urged to run for Governor of New York in 1928.

 Richard's grandfather James J. Coogan ran for Mayor, and was the first Borough President of Manhattan after the consolidation of the five boroughs into the City of New York in 1898.
 He was married to Harriet Gardiner Coogan, a descendant of the Gardiners of Gardiner's Island.
 The Coogan family bought much real estate in the city before 1900, including the Polo Grounds, long the home of the New York Giants baseball team.
 Much of the land in the vicinity of the Polo Grounds, from Coogan's Bluff to the Harlem River, was owned by the Coogans, who gave portions to the city, including the Speedway, a favorite place for trotting races at the turn of the century, which is now part of the Harlem River Drive.